ladykays/travel-journal/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)

 ## Description
-I have created a visually captivating travel journal using React and Vite, showcasing a collection of the destinations I've explored.
+I have created a visually captivating travel journal using props to create reusable components in React.
+This journal showcases a collection of the destinations I've had the pleasure of visiting.
+The project was completed using React in conjunction with  Vite.

 ## Technologies
 * HTML